tarwn/lessthandot-hugo/blogs/content/posts/2012-12-25-sql-advent-2012-recap.md

 SQL Advent 2012 Day 8: [Foreign Keys][17]

-A small post showing that you don&#8217;t always need a primary key for a foreign key
+A small post showing that you don't always need a primary key for a foreign key

 SQL Advent 2012 Day 7: [Lack of constraints][18]